Quickstart Guide

 figure 1: Creating a new Workspace “From Scratch”

-NOTE: For Untethered recordings, the channel count must be set to 0 and the sampling rate should be set to 20KHz.
+**NOTE: For Untethered recordings, the channel count must be set to None regardless of headstage type.
+Sampling rate should still be set to match your headstage settings. **

 figure 2: Selecting headstage channel count